You can use these simple methods to view, export, and understand the information stored on a PIV credential.

 Export PIV Certificates

 We won’t always use graphical user interfaces to view the PIV credential certificates.
-Throughout the PIV and Federal PKI (FPKI) Guides, we’re continuing to add useful procedures for network engineers and examples of code, tools, and common command line options for viewing and troubleshooting configurations.
+Throughout the PIV and the Federal PKI (FPKI) Guides, we’re continuing to add useful procedures for network engineers and examples of code, tools, and common command line options for viewing and troubleshooting configurations.
 (Note: These examples may use files representing public certificates.)

 Look for an Export button and save the file as DER or PEM-encoded, with a file extension of cer (.cer).